This post will be helpful if you’re looking to:

 I created this detailed guide to combine GA4 and GSC data because I had to report on a few metrics to stakeholders on new blog pages that I recently published.
 The idea was to see if our topic selection, content quality, and intent were right for our target audience.

 With hours of research on how to do this, the closest I could find was Looker studio templates that were paid.
-But even that wasn’t promising in terms of what I was looking for.
+But even that wasn’t promising in terms of what I sought.

 So here it goes: